jtophilip/bindingtutor/doc/RunningMTBindingSim.rst

 Screen shot of dimer and inputs

-For this model you need to input the total amount of A (or MT), the dissociation constant for monomeric A binding MT, K_1, the dissociation constant for dimeric A binding MT, K_2, the dissociation constant for the A dimer, K_A, and the binding ratio.
+For this model you need to input the total amount of A (or MT), the dissociation constant for monomeric A binding MT, K\ :sub:`1`\, the dissociation constant for dimeric A binding MT, K\ :sub:`2`\, the dissociation constant for the A dimer, K\ :sub:`A`\, and the binding ratio.
 All inputs must be positive numbers.